mindfultatiana/beginnerPython/TkinterCalculator/README.md

 I got this from Gulsanober Saba's tutorial on https://www.simplifiedpython.net/python-calculator/ Please be sure to check out the original.

-I decided to make my own version myCalculator.py where I played around with the colors and the button placement.
+I decided to make my own version myCalculator.py where I played around with the colors.

 ![image](https://github.com/mindfultatiana/beginnerPython/assets/13071148/41672bed-f687-4b98-950f-0b31a6130510)